rackerlabs/technical-blog/_posts/2016-07-13-crypto-apis-and-jvm-byte-types.md

 length).

 `ByteBuffer` has a public API for allocating *direct* buffers.
-This means they are not managed by the JVM, meaning they won't be copied around by the garbage collector and memory pinning is free.
-"Memory pinning" means that you notify the JVM that some external C code is using this object, and so it should not be moved around or garbage collected until that code is done using that buffer.
-You can't pass "regular" (non-direct) buffers to C code; when you do that, the buffer is first copied under the hood.
-Directly allocated buffers let you securely manage the entire lifecycle of the buffer, for example, they can be securely zeroed out after use.
+This means they are not managed by the JVM.
+Therefore they won't be copied around by the garbage collector, and memory pinning is free.
+"Memory pinning" means that you notify the JVM that some external C code is using this object, so it should not be moved around or garbage collected until that code is done using that buffer.
+You can't pass "regular" (non-direct) buffers to C code.
+When you do that, the buffer is first copied under the hood.
+Directly allocated buffers let you securely manage the entire lifecycle of the buffer.
+For example, they can be securely zeroed out after use.
 Directly allocated `ByteBuffer` instances might have underlying arrays; this is explicitly unspecified.
 Therefore, going back to an array _might_ be zero-copy.
 In my experiments, these byte buffers never have underlying arrays, so copying is always required.
-I have not yet done further research if this generally the case.
-In addition to `ByteBuffer`, the`sun.misc.Unsafe` class does have options for allocating memory directly; but it's pretty clear that use of that class is strongly discouraged.
+I have not yet done further research to determine if this generally the case.
+In addition to `ByteBuffer`, the`sun.misc.Unsafe` class does have options for allocating memory directly, but it's pretty clear that use of that class is strongly discouraged.
 Outside of the JDK, the `Pointer` API in `jnr-ffi` works identically to `ByteBuffer`.

 ## Design decisions

 As a brief recap from my previous post, it's important that we design an API that makes common things easy and hard things possible while remaining secure and performant.
-For the cryptographic APIs in `caesium`, there are a number of variables to fix:
+For the cryptographic APIs in `caesium`, there are a number of variables to consider:

  * Are the return types and arguments `ByteBuffer` instances, byte arrays (`[B`), `Pointer` instances, or something else?